MystenLabs/sui/doc/src/learn/sui-compared.md

 ## State-of-the-art consensus

-[Narwhal and Tusk](architecture/consensus.md) represent the latest variant of decades of work on multi-proposer, high-throughput consensus algorithms that reaches throughputs more than 130,000 transactions per second on a WAN, with production cryptography, permanent storage, and a scaled-out primary-worker architecture.
+[Narwhal and Bullshark](architecture/consensus.md) represent the latest variant of decades of work on multi-proposer, high-throughput consensus algorithms that reaches throughputs more than 130,000 transactions per second on a WAN, with production cryptography, permanent storage, and a scaled-out primary-worker architecture.

 The [Narwhal mempool](https://github.com/MystenLabs/narwhal) offers a high-throughput data availability engine and a scaled architecture, splitting the disk I/O and networking requirements across several workers.
-And Tusk is a zero-message overhead consensus algorithm, leveraging graph traversals.
+And Bullshark is a zero-message overhead consensus algorithm, leveraging graph traversals.

 ## Where Sui excels